emrgcl/PSBox/SCOMManagement.md

  ```

 Lists the servers with the computer not reachable monitor in red.
+Script referring to Kevin Holman but a couple modifications.

 ```powershell